Energising Communities

 - Libraries

-At these events we wanted to educate the public and help them save money whilst decreasing their carbon footprint.
-Another key aim was sign up as many residents as we could to our ESC WhatsApp group by handing out one free energy saving item e.g. LED light bulb or draft excluder in exchange for a sign-up.
+At these events we wanted to educate the public and help them save money while decreasing their carbon footprint.
+Another key aim was sign up as many residents as we could to our ESC WhatsApp group by handing out one free energy-saving item e.g. LED light bulb or draft excluder in exchange for a sign-up.
 The secondary aim was to hand out ‘energy-saving tips’ flyers to these residents.
 In total, we ran 10 events across these locations.

 We signed up over 250 people to our ESC WhatsApp group by handing out one free energy saving item e.g. LED light bulb or draft excluder in exchange for a sign-up.
 We also handed out over 200 ‘energy-saving tips’ flyers to these residents.
 To date, we have 274 members on this WA group who receive weekly energy-saving tips in the form of posters and the occasional video made by a young local Camden resident.
-Use your phone camera on this QR code to join the WhatsApp group:
+Use your phone camera on this QR code to join the Energy Savers Club WhatsApp group.
+You will get a free energy-saving tip each week.